vgerwen/lcd1602/README.md

 ``` shell
 idf.py -p PORT flash monitor
 ```
-The example code writes the string <<< LCD TEST >>> on the first row on the seconf row a counter from 0 incrementing every second till 10 is displayed
+The example code writes the string <<< LCD TEST >>> on the first row on the second row a counter from 0 incrementing every second till 10 is displayed
 If the counter reaches 10 the counter resets to 0 and both rows are flipped. i.e. The string <<< LCD TEST >>> will be on on row 1 and the counter on row 0.
 This flipping repeats endless.

 # License

-This component is provided under Apache 2.0 license, see [LICENSE](LICENSE.md) file for details.
+This component is provided under MIT license, see [LICENSE](LICENSE.txt) file for details.

 # Contributing